saaimirfan/Resturant-Managment-System_SE_Project/README.md

 # Resturant-Managment-System_SE_Project

-All Documents Relating to Softwere enginering are saved On main Branch
+All Documents Relating to Softwere enginering are Uploaded On "main" Branch

-Managment System Uploaded on
+Managment System Uploaded on "Master" Branch.